aman-senpai/NotesBar/README.md

 - 📂 **Intuitive File Browser:** Navigate your vault's folder structure directly within the app.
 - 👀 **Quick Markdown Preview:** Hover over a note in the list to see its contents without opening Obsidian.
 - 🔗 **Seamless Obsidian Integration:** Leverages Obsidian's URI scheme for smooth note opening.
+- 🎨 **Canvas Creator:** Create new Obsidian canvases with a single click.
 - 🔒 **Secure Vault Handling:** Uses security-scoped bookmarks for safe and persistent access to your vault files.
 - 🎨 **Native macOS Experience:** Built with SwiftUI for a modern, native look and feel that blends perfectly with macOS.